 The third reason targets the team The FIT "Functioning Integrated Team" model depicts the elements of high performance teams.

-On the level of the intellectual team agenda, we see elements of an agile methodology.
 A well-defined core work process such as Scrum, clear goals and objectives either derived from the strategy, or from overall product goals, and a clear understanding on how decisions are made and communicated, are essential to turning input into output.
 In this transition, lean principles such as designing MVPs ensure the reduction of superfluous effort, by measuring and learning from customer behaviour.
 Focus on reaching shared and meaningful goals in the eyes of stakeholders, is an essential driver for pluralistic cultures.
 On the emotional team agenda, a team commitment in a shared team responsibility, builds on the team values, standards and behaviours.
 These elements are the main differentiation between "achieving" and "pluralistic" cultures.

 Don't lose out of sight, that goals and priorities remain essential for a high performing team to build up a team culture and commitment.
 A "pluralistic" culture delivers this foundation implicitly.
 A "achieving" culture compensates this only by deducting well defined goals from a mutualized strategy and a shared vision - better be sure to have all this in place as a manager.

 Hence, as a manager, you may still see agile and lean ideas merly as processes as efficiency drivers in your organisation.
 But not because you cherry pick what suits your "achieving" view, but because these ideas build on an understanding of a "pluralistic" organisational culture.
 This culture, even if it is only on the team level, will not only increase satisfaction on employee level, but in addition make your organisation fit for change and innovation.
 In other words, it turns teams in to high performing teams.